 Egg: the egg is our binding agent and also helps with richness and colour.
 I usually use large eggs in my baking, which are equivalent to approximately 50g once removed from their shell.
 You can also use a medium egg in this recipe.
 You can sub with 50 grams of apple sauce or a mashed banana if you want to make vegan pancakes.

-Plant Based Milk: I prefer to use creamier plant based milk in pancakes, such as oat or almond.
+Plant-Based Milk: I prefer using creamier plant-based milk in pancakes, such as oat or almond.
 You can sub with dairy milk or even buttermilk for an extra tang.
 Check out my rustic vegan almond blueberry cake recipe for tips on making your own vegan buttermilk.

 Toppings